Diabetes Health Type 1 & 2: How Do I Lower My Blood Sugar When it Goes Over 200 mg/dL?

 A: An excellent question, but a complicated one to answer.
 Your doctor or nurse educator should be contacted any time your blood sugar runs consistently higher than 250 mg/dl for more than two days.
 When a person with Type 2 diabetes encounters a high blood sugar, the strategy used in bringing it down will vary from individual to individual.
 This is because of the differences in treatment concerning diet, exercise, and medication.
 It will also depend upon the guidelines for glucose control that you and your doctor have mutually agreed upon.

-When high blood sugars do occur, there are a number of strategies that can be employed to adjust the glucose level back down to a normal range.
+When high blood sugars occur, several strategies can be employed to adjust the glucose level back down to a normal range.
 These might include:

 For persons with Type 2 diabetes who are overweight, the loss of only 5% to 10% of total weight loss can dramatically improve blood glucose values (so just cutting calories moderately can achieve better blood glucose control).

 Lastly, choosing foods with a lower glycemic index, i.e., foods that do not raise blood sugar as quickly or dramatically, can help bring blood glucose back into a normal range.
 To test the glycemic effect of food on your system, you will need to do more frequent monitoring.
 For example, you may want to compare the effect of brown rice versus baked potato by eating equivalent carbohydrate amounts of these foods at dinner and comparing your blood glucose response two hours later.
 Some foods with a low glycemic index are dried beans and lentils.
 The exact effect will vary from person to person.